Bi-nz/discord.js-template/README.md

 # Discord.js Template

 > Feeling lazy to start your own bot from scratch?
 I have provided this template out of boredom, because I had nothing to do.
 This template uses the handlers I've made for my own use.

 ---

+> In order for this to work, you must have Node.js installed.
+If you have not installed Node.js yet, [click here to download Node.js](https://nodejs.org/en/download/).

+---

 # Instructions